 Coat each ball of dough in the cinnamon sugar mixture and place it into the prepared pan.
 Sprinkle any remaining cinnamon sugar over the biscuit balls.

 Make the caramel sauce and bake: Melt ¾ cup unsalted butter in a saucepan over medium heat and stir in ¾ cup of brown sugar.
 Cook until well combined.
 This usually takes me about 1-2 minutes.
-Turn off the heat, stir in 1 tsp of vanilla, and pour the mixture over the biscuits.
+Turn off the heat, stir in 1 tsp vanilla, and pour the mixture over the biscuits.

 Bake for 30-40 minutes or until the top is golden brown and the biscuits are no longer doughy.